 We know that the diner's prime cost was $33,000.
 All we need is the month’s sales.
 This can easily be pulled from the diner's point of sale system.
 If they don’t have a bar POS system, they can just multiply the amount of product sold during the month by sales price.
 We'll say sales were $58,000 for our example.

 Armed with these numbers, let's use the new formula from above.

 Prime Cost Percentage = 5.9%

 We find that the diner's prime cost percentage was 56.9%.
 In simple terms, this means they spent just under 57 cents on ingredients and labor for every dollar they earned last month.

 Now You're Primed and Ready

 Armed with this new information, you can make informed decisions regarding pricing.
-This includes determining your price per glass of wine and price per wine bottle.
-Prime cost is the perfect tool for trying to hit your goal profit margin.
+This includes determining your price per glass of wine and wine price.
+Prime cost is the perfect tool for finding your break even cost and trying to hit your goal profit margin.